deniscasian699/realmeteo/TERMS_OF_SERVICE.md

 > ### 🛡️ Plain-Language Summary
 >
-> The app is free to use.
-Paid tiers are optional and unlock extra features
+> The app is free and supported by advertising.
+The Supporter tiers remove all
-> or simply support development.
-Subscriptions renew automatically until you
+> ads; Premium unlocks extra features but does not remove ads.
+Subscriptions
-> cancel them in Google Play.
-Weather forecasts are predictions, not
+> renew automatically until you cancel them in Google Play.
+Weather forecasts
-> guarantees — **never rely on them for safety-critical decisions.**
+> are predictions, not guarantees — **never rely on them for safety-critical decisions.**

 ---